.

 what causes inflation; Germany and Japan have historically

-you've heard it 'We have to raise interest rates to control inflation'.
+policy.
+You've heard the lies 'We have to raise interest rates to control

 much spending has produced inflation, that